Coinbase Wallet Review 2023: What It Is And How To Use It

 • Existing Coinbase Users.
 If you already use Coinbase to trade and need a wallet to store your tokens, the Coinbase Wallet is an ideal solution because it integrates seamlessly with the trading platform.
 You can also cut trading fees by transferring money easily between your Coinbase Wallet and Coinbase account compared to other wallet apps.

 • People with a diversified crypto portfolio.
-The Coinbase wallet supports thousands of tokens ranging from popular ones like Ethereum and Solana to less popular ones like Zora.
+The Coinbase Wallet supports thousands of tokens ranging from popular ones like Ethereum and Solana to less popular ones like Zora.
 If you have a crypto portfolio spread across different assets, Coinbase Wallet may be a solid place to store your tokens.

 • People that want to be in control of their assets.
 The Coinbase Wallet is a self-custody wallet, so users retain control of their tokens and keys.
 No third party can tamper with the funds without your permission.